Signatures

 certificate

-the Certification Authority be formatted in RFC1779 format as demonstrated by this code example.
+Our implementation requires that the full Distinguished Name of the Certification Authority be formatted in RFC1779 format as demonstrated by this code example.
 This is not clearly specified by the NextGenPSD2 specification and there is no intention to change our implementation at this time.

 The url-encoding of the Certification Authority is only supported when the issuer name of the certificate contains non-ascii characters.
 So when the certificate was issued with an issuer name of all ascii characters, the Certification Authority in the request will not be url-decoded.

-The Distinguished Name of the Certification Authority in RFC1779 format should look something like this, note that properties must be seperated by comma followed by space.
+The Distinguished Name of the Certification Authority in RFC1779 format should look something like this, note that properties must be separated by comma followed by space.
 The ordering of the properties is specific to your certificate and may differ from what is displayed here.

 CN=CA PSD2 Seal, O=Test Certification Authority, OID.2.5.4.97=VATNL-0123456789, C=NL